icon by tyronniesaur

 • Favorite color is cerulean blue •

 For the first 17 years of my life, I was a proud atheist.
 I was the kind of person who wanted to find my destiny and be a good person, without any sort of faith.
 I believed there was too much evil going on in the world for there to be a "god", and that most if not all Christians were judgmental, self-righteous hypocrites.
 But when I lost my dad at age 15 in a freak accident, my world came apart, and I questioned my beliefs in my desperation, briefly wondering if maybe there was a god that would help me through a world without my father.
 One year later, I became good friends with someone from out-of-state, who had a lot in common with me.
 Over the course of our friendship, I eventually learned that he believed in God, and grew curious; he wasn't crazy or fake at all, like most other Christians, I thought.
-One day, knowing my views and wanting to give me an inside perspective, he invited me to his church, one time even sitting out of a service to talk to me about what made his belief in God a solid thing.
+One day, knowing my views and wanting to give me an inside perspective, he invited me to his church.
+I decided I'd go just for his sake.
+He demonstrated genuine concern towards my reasoning, one time even sitting out of a service to talk to me about what made his belief in God a solid thing.
 When I told him I was still skeptical, he asked to have a heart-to-heart chat, and so I told him what had happened to my family.
 It turned out, as he shared, that his story was shockingly similar to mine.
 With some other things happening that day which seemed no coincidence (people in Haiti praising God on the news after losing everything, him showing me a song on Youtube about God giving me a destiny without him really knowing its significance), I felt I had no reason not to believe in God anymore.
 He then told me he felt that God wanted him to pray for me.
 And I did something I never thought I'd ever do before -- I accepted.